Our Mission Statement

 kids-in-jail.jpg

 The o-3 year time frame serves as the foundation for 90% of early development in babies and children.
 The environmental exposure in which a child of this age range grows in will undoubtedly influence and in many cases dictate the trajectory of their quality of life for a long time, if not a lifetime.
-According to huffpost.com 88% of students who struggle with reading in first grade will still struggle in fourth grade and those who struggle in fourth grade, are four times more likely to drop out of school altogether.

 A study conducted by The Literacy Project confirmed that 85 % of juveniles that come in contact with the court system are functionally illiterate.
 Research also shows that 70% of adults incarcerated can not read past a fourth grade level.